fabiencrassat/cv-with-nuxt/README.md

 ### Exclude some files

 Adding some files in the root or config folder will change how the pipeline or test coverage will work.
-In this case and depending the context, exclude theses files in:
+In this case and depending on the context, exclude these files in:

 | Exclude in                 | Why                                                      |
 | -------------------------- | -------------------------------------------------------- |